aimango/animation-viewer/README.txt

 -Native PreferenceActivity used for Configuration screen.
 -Filter by ".xml" extension in file load screens (both A3 and A5) -Import functionality for A3
 -Follow Android design guidelines (use of action bar).
+Use of custom icons.
 -Scaling: I save my canvas resolution in the xml file when I export from the desktop app.
 The resolution can be restored on the Android app, and scaling is done accordingly.